IIIF/website/source/index.md

 {{ theme.block-center-start }}

-## Trusted by global technology leaders
+## Funded by global technology leaders
-IIIF is leveraged by aggregators, research institutions, national libraries, archives, museums, software companies, and digital agencies.
+IIIF is funded by a global consortium, and leveraged by aggregators, research institutions, national libraries, archives, museums, software companies, and digital agencies around the world.

 {% assign new = site.data.institutions | where_exp: "org", 'org.new == true' %}
 {% assign consortium = site.data.institutions | where_exp: "org", 'org.iiifc == 1 or org.iiifc == 2 or org.iiifc == 3' | where_exp: "org", 'org.logo and org.logo != nil and org.new != true' | sample: 7 %}